-In this series open to College faculty, colleagues will be invited to talk about their important recently-published research and will share their experiences as they transition to new projects or research.
-Two presenters in the series will discuss research that relates directly to the McFarland Center's mission, and two will be faculty who received support from the Committee on Faculty Scholarship.
-Other presenters will be selected more broadly from the faculty assembly.
+In this series open to College faculty, colleagues are invited to talk about their important recently-published research and share their experiences as they transition to new projects or research.
+Lunch will be provided, and advance registration is necessary.

 Noon-1 p.m., Hogan Suite A